Wilder Fury 2: Who will win Saturday’s rematch?

 Fury promised a second-round knockout.
 Call us skeptical.
 Fury has only scored a single knockdown this quickly in the last ten years against the overwhelmed Tom Schwartz.
 If Fury’s strategy is to rush at Wilder and overwhelm him with activity to try and catch him unaware, unload every bit of ammo in one big blast, good luck with that.

 Whether Fury bursts out of the gate or not, he weighs 17 more pounds than he did in the first fight.
-Additional weight is carried by the legs, and requires more energy to throw a punch.
+Additional weight is carried by the legs and requires more force and energy to throw a punch.
 He will need to be well-conditioned to pull this off.

 Extra weight also affects speed.
 There is a sweet spot between the right amount of muscle and weight versus maximizing speed.
 Speed is one of boxing’s greatest assets.
 Fury cannot afford to sacrifice too much speed.